DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 The settings missing in this list are CRM specific settings.
 Explanations can be found in the comments to them.
 Most of the settings can be left at their default values.

-The following are the settings that need to be changed for correct operation of CRM or application security.
+Below are the settings that need to be changed for the CRM to work correctly or for security reasons.
 `webcrm/settings.py`

 ### SECRET_KEY